erlang/otp/system/doc/design_principles/secure_coding.md

 [`DSG-008`]: #rule-dsg-008

 Much of what we do as programmers is to provide abstractions that make life easier for other people.
-For the most part this works fine, but it is important not to design interfaces that promise more than is possible to deliver.
+For the most part this works fine but it is important not to design interfaces that run afoul of mathematical, physical, or otherwise implacable constraints.
+As obvious as that might sound it is surprisingly easy to make promises that are impossible to deliver without realizing it, and it is difficult to back out once the interface is in wide use.

 The clearest example of this would be interfaces that hide the fact that they operate on a distributed system, whether through promising absolute consistency